-Here at Bone Dry Roofing, we offer solutions to repair damage to your roof caused by ice damming, as well as prevent ice dams from forming on your roof.
+At Bone Dry Roofing, we offer solutions to repair damage to your roof caused by ice damming, as well as prevention techniques to keep ice dams from forming.

-Prevention is key in keeping ice off your roof and water out of your home
+Prevention is key to keeping ice off your roof and water out of your home